 For information on Maryland's statute of limitation periods for claims related to written contracts, oral contracts, injuries, and property damage, see Nolo's 50-state Statutes of Limitations chart.

 How long does the defendant have to answer the small claims court complaint?

-In Maryland, the defendant may file a written answer within 15 days from receipt of summons to file "Notice of Intention to Defend" in order to avoid default, but only if the defendant is in-state.
-Out-of-state defendants have 60 days.
+In Maryland, the defendant must file a written answer within 15 days from receipt of summons to file "Notice of Intention to Defend" in order to avoid default (out-of-state defendants have 60 days).

 Are attorneys allowed in small claims court in Maryland?

 You are allowed to have an attorney represent you in small claims court in Maryland.

 Can a landlord bring an eviction lawsuit in small claims court in Maryland?

 Eviction cases are allowed in small claims court in Maryland, as long as the rent claimed does not exceed $5,000.